SangitaG/Airline-Sentiment-Analysis/README.md

       3. Created a dictionary of emojis and codes for all the emojis found in the dataset.<br>
          `NOTE`: Can continue to further explore expanding the emoji features supported.<br>
-   6. Looked at effects of data dimensionality reduction by separately analyzing different levels of text processing.<br> ('cleaned text', 'added removal of stopwords', 'added use of stemming', 'added use of lemmatization')
+   6. Looked at effects of data dimensionality reduction by separately analyzing different levels of text processing.<br> ('cleaned text', 'added removal of stop words', 'added use of stemming', 'added use of lemmatization')
    7. Explored characteristics of different n-gram features, using CounVectorizer.<br>
       Looked at the classifier words: